theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/metadata-access-via-http-json.md

 ### About
-Xtract Universal offers a Web API which allows querying different meta information from Xtract Universal through a web call.
+Xtract Universal offers a Web API that allows querying different meta information from Xtract Universal through a web call.
 The following section contains information about the available metadata and the URLs to retrieve that data.

 {: .box-note }
 **Note:** This metadata-API returns the result as an http-json stream.
-This API is available as of [version 4.27.1](https://kb.theobald-software.com/version-history/xtract-universal-version-history).
+The API is available as of [version 4.27.1](https://kb.theobald-software.com/version-history/xtract-universal-version-history).

 ### Result columns of an extraction